3. Liga (Slovakia)

 The 3.
-Liga is the third-tier football league in Slovakia, established in 1993.
-As of the 2024–25 season, it comprises 33 teams divided into two geographical groups: 3. liga Západ (West) and 3. liga Východ (East).
+Liga (known as TIPOS III.
+Liga due to sponsorship reasons) is the third-tier football league in Slovakia, established in 1993.
+As of the 2025–26 season, it comprises 44 teams divided into three geographical groups: 3. liga Západ (West), 3.
+Liga Stred (Central), and 3. liga Východ (East).
 The league operates under the jurisdiction of the Slovak Football Association and serves as a feeder league to the 2.
 Liga, with top-performing teams earning promotion.
 Conversely, teams finishing at the bottom face relegation to the 4.
 Liga.
 The league also provides teams the opportunity to compete in the national Slovak Cup.

+Clubs

+The league consists of three groups: West, Central, and East.
+The list of participants in the 2025–26 season: